Battle of Milliken's Bend, June 7, 1863

-In accordance with his orders, Taylor reluctantly directed the Texans to Richmond, LA.
+Taylor reluctantly directed the Texans to Richmond, LA.
 Taylor himself went on ahead of the Texans and reached Richmond at dusk on June 5.
-He immediately set about gathering information concerning the enemy dispositions and troop strengths at Milliken's Bend and Young's Point.
-Much of the data gained by Taylor was provided by Lt.
-Col. Isaac F. Harrison of the 15th Louisiana Cavalry Battalion.
+He immediately set about gathering information about Federal troop strengths at Milliken's Bend and Young's Point.
+Much of the data gained by Taylor was provided by the 15th Louisiana Cavalry Battalion.
 Some of it was correct and some was not.
 Harrison, for example, underestimated enemy troop strength at both points; faulty intelligence played a key role in the Confederate plan of action.

-The Texans tramped into Richmond at 10:00 a.m. on June 6, where they cooked rations and rested for several hours.
-Walker was informed of the enemy's dispositions and briefed on the plan of action.
-Taylor's plan called for Walker's Division to launch simultaneous assaults on the enemy at Milliken's Bend and Young's Point, while a combat patrol led by Col. Frank Bartlett of the 13th Louisiana Cavalry Battalion attacked the Federal enclave at Lake Providence.
+The Texans arrived in Richmond at 10:00 a.m. on June 6, where they cooked rations and rested for several hours.
+Walker was informed of the enemy's locations and briefed on the plan of action.
+Taylor's plan called for Walker's Division to launch simultaneous assaults on the enemy at Milliken's Bend and Young's Point, while a combat patrol led by the 13th Louisiana Cavalry Battalion attacked the Federal troops at Lake Providence.

 On June 6, as the Confederates planned for action, the Federals at Milliken's Bend made a reconnaissance in the direction of Richmond.
 The Federals had been monitoring the increased Confederate activity and feared an attack on Milliken's Bend was imminent.
-Consequently, Brig.
-Gen. Elias S. Dennis, commander of the District of Northeast Louisiana, ordered Col. Hermann Lieb to make a reconnaissance toward Richmond.
+Consequently, Brigadier General Elias S. Dennis, commander of the District of Northeast Louisiana, ordered Col. Hermann Lieb to make a reconnaissance toward Richmond.

 At 2:00 a.m., on June 6, Lieb moved out with his own regiment and several companies of the 10th Illinois Cavalry.
 His force pushed to within three miles of Richmond when they made contact with Confederate forces.
 After driving in the pickets, Lieb became apprehensive and decided to return to Milliken's Bend.
 Half-way back to the post, Lieb's men were surprised to see the Illinois troopers dashing up in their rear, hotly pursued by Confederate cavalry.
 Reacting quickly, Colonel Lieb deployed his regiment into line.
 A single volley sufficed to drive off the Southerners.